tonytw1/google-cloud-build-status/README.md

             SUCCESS:false
 ```

-This is used to drive one of or dashboards.
+This is used to drive one of our dashboards.